terminal42/contao-url-rewrite/README.md

 - Bundle config provider – the entries are taken from `config.yml` file
 - Database provider – the entries are taken from backend module

-Behind the scenes the rules are added as routes to the internal application router which allows to use all the features provided by the Symfony Routing component.
+Behind the scenes, the rules are added as routes to the internal application router which allows to use all the features provided by the Symfony Routing component.

 ## Installation